 This program was developed by the Health Sciences Library System (HSLS) with support from a contract granted through a cooperative agreement between the Association of American Medical Colleges (AAMC), and the Office of Research Integrity (ORI) of the U.S. Department of Health and Human Services.
 The application by HSLS was sponsored by the Association of Academic Health Sciences Libraries (AAHSL).
 Primary content developer is Charles Wessel, MLS, HSLS Reference Librarian.

-Though the primary target audience is researchers at the University of Pittsburgh, the content is based on principles that are applicable in most research-oriented settings and HSLS will make the content freely available to other academic health sciences libraries and medical centers for adaptation to their local settings and resources.
+Though the primary target audience is researchers at the University of Pittsburgh, the content is based on principles that are applicable in most research-oriented settings and HSLS will make the content freely available to other academic health sciences libraries and medical centers for adaptation to their local settings.

 Charles Wessel, MLS